alfa01-github/spark_docker_vlerick/README.md

-Okay, editing again!
-# Building solid data pipelines with PySpark
+# Building solid data pipelines with PySpark in Vlerick Class

 📚 A course brought to you by the [Data Minded Academy].
+Thank you!

 ## Context